ECronin1973/programming-for-data-analytics/assignments/README.md

 ### 📚 Resources for Completion of Assignment 02

-To successfully complete Assignment 02 (Parts A and B), I consulted a range of academic materials, technical documentation, and online tutorials.
-These resources supported my understanding of JSON data structures, API integration, and data comparison techniques across UK regions.
+To get through both parts of the assignment, I leaned on a mix of academic materials from ATU and online tutorials.
+These helped me understand JSON structures, how APIs work, and how to compare datasets effectively.

 #### 🏫 Academic Materials from ATU

 **Lecture: Representing Data**

-I viewed the lecture in [Module 4369 – Programming for Data Analytics](https://vlegalwaymayo.atu.ie/course/view.php?id=12815) which introduced the concept of structured data formats such as JSON and explained how APIs are used to deliver real-time data.
-This was foundational for both retrieving and comparing bank holiday data.
+The lecture from [Module 4369 – Programming for Data Analytics](https://vlegalwaymayo.atu.ie/course/view.php?id=12815) explained JSON and APIs.
+This was crucial for Part A because I needed to know how the API delivered data before I could parse it.

 **Assignment Brief**

-I followed the instructions provided in Assignment 2, which outlined the tasks of extracting bank holidays for Northern Ireland and identifying those not shared with other UK regions.
+The brief itself guided me on what exactly to do: first extract Northern Ireland’s holidays, then identify which ones were unique.
+Without this, I wouldn’t have known how Part B linked to Part A.

 **Lab Exercise: Topic 01 – Representing Data**

-I completed the lab activities in [Lab 02 Datarepresentation.pdf](https://vlegalwaymayo.atu.ie/pluginfile.php/1590492/mod_url/intro/Lab%2001%20Datarepresentation.pdf?time=1759329869806), which demonstrated how to fetch and process JSON data using Python.
-This was particularly helpful for implementing loops and filters in Part B.
+The lab exercise [Lab 02 Datarepresentation.pdf](https://vlegalwaymayo.atu.ie/pluginfile.php/1590492/mod_url/intro/Lab%2001%20Datarepresentation.pdf?time=1759329869806), gave me hands-on practice with JSON in Python.
+This was especially useful for Part B, where I had to loop through data and apply filters.

 #### 🌐 Online Tutorials and Best Practices

 [W3Schools – Python JSON Guide](https://www.w3schools.com/python/python_json.asp)

-I used W3Schools to learn how to convert JSON into Python dictionaries and iterate through data.
-This supported my implementation of loops and conditional logic.
+This helped me figure out how to convert JSON into Python dictionaries and loop through them.
+I used this knowledge in both parts, but especially in Part B when I had to apply conditional logic.

 [Real Python – API Integration Guide](https://realpython.com/python-requests/)

-I read Real Python’s tutorial to understand best practices for working with APIs, including error handling, response validation, and clean output formatting.
-These techniques improved the robustness and readability of my scripts.
+This tutorial taught me how to handle API requests properly, including error handling and formatting the output.
+It made my scripts more reliable and easier to read.

 ### 🧠 Summary of Learning Outcomes

-Through completing Assignment 02, I developed a practical understanding of how to work with public APIs and structured data formats such as JSON.
-Specifically, I learned to:
+By finishing Assignment 02, I gained practical skills in:

-- Use the requests library to retrieve live data from a RESTful API.
+- Using Python’s requests library to connect to APIs.
-- Parse and navigate nested JSON structures to extract relevant information.
+- Parsing and navigating JSON data.
-- Apply set logic and conditional filtering to compare datasets across multiple regions.
+- Comparing datasets using set logic and filtering.
-- Structure Python scripts with clear functions, error handling, and readable output.
+- Writing Python scripts that are clear, structured, and easy to run.
-- Follow best practices for code documentation, modular design, and terminal execution.
+- Following best practices for documentation and code readability.
-- Reference and build upon official documentation and academic resources to support development.
+- Using both academic and online resources to support my learning.
-- Present technical work in a clear, well-organised format suitable for peer and expert review.

-These skills contribute to a broader foundation in data analytics and software development, particularly in handling real-world data sources and producing maintainable, user-friendly code.
+Overall, this assignment gave me a solid foundation in working with real-world data sources and reinforced the importance of clean, maintainable code in data analytics.

+### 📖 References

+- **ATU Lecture: Representing Data** – Helped me understand JSON and APIs, which was essential for Part A.
+- **Assignment Brief** – Provided the step-by-step instructions that linked Part A and Part B together.
+- **ATU Lab Exercise** – Showed me how to fetch and process JSON data, which I applied when filtering unique holidays in Part B.
+- **W3Schools Python JSON Guide** – Guided me on converting JSON into Python dictionaries and looping through data, used in both parts.
+- **Real Python API Integration Guide** – Improved my API handling and output formatting, making my scripts more robust and readable.

 # END